allebone/help.omni.af.mil/docs/PEX/Training.md

 15. Close the dialog and you will see that the Te \(Trainee\), Tr \(Trainer\), and CO \(Certifying Official\) has been replaced with the person’s initials and the red background for that field \(if applicable\) has been removed.

-Manage 623a entries
+### Manage 623a entries

 Creating a 623a entry

-1. Menu > Training > Qualification > Overview > Folder Reviews 2.
-Open the Training Folder and click the 623 ta2.
+1. Menu > Training > Qualification > Overview > Folder Reviews

+2. Open the Training Folder and click the 623 tab.

 3. Select the Task List where you would like to add a 623a Entry.